"Through your eyes, I see the world for what it really is."

 open/close all folders

 Mutations in this series tend to be much more horrifying than in any of the previous versions.
-Most mutants either end up hidiously deformed, compleatly feral, or both.
-To list, Dogpound is a hulking brute with bone covering parts of his body, and asymetrical arms. when he becomes Rahzar he becomes symetrical, but also disturbingly tall and thin with bone armor.
-He looks undead!
+Most mutants either end up hideously deformed, completely feral, or both.
+To list, Dogpound is a hulking brute with bone covering parts of his body, and asymmetrical arms.
+When he becomes Rahzar, he becomes symmetrical, but also disturbingly tall and thin with bone armor, giving him an undead appearance.
 Fishface lost his legs, and can't breath outside of water.
-Mutagen man is a blob of organs in acidic slime, and compleatly insane.
+Mutagen Man is a blob of organs in acidic slime, and completely insane.
 Rat King looks like a corpse.
-Wingnut has a hidiously swollen brain, and mismatched hands.
-Snakeweed is a plant monster that cannot be killed.
+Wingnut has a hideously swollen brain and mismatched hands.
+Snakeweed is a plant monster that can't be killed.
 Spider Bytze is mostly mouth...
 The list just goes on.

 Worse yet was how Prior to every fight before this where it looked hopeless, there was a chance and the turtles took it.
 Snakeweed?
 Leo saw something conveniently to shock him.
 Spiderbytez?
 Big Damn Heroes moment courtesy of Raph.
 Baxter Stockman?
 Weak point that only needed one shot.
 Bradford and Xever?
 Swap places.
 The Shredder, however, showed no obvious signs of being at a disadvantage.
 He was THAT MUCH STRONGER THAN ALL FOUR TURTLES AT ONCE.